-Summer is the easiest season of all to attract birds, but it is essential to meet birds' needs for food, water, shelter and nesting sites even in such an abundant season.
-By knowing what birds need throughout the summer, backyard birders can attract even more species to their yards all season long.
+Summer is the easiest season of all to attract birds, but it is essential to meet birds' needs for food, water, shelter, and nesting sites even in such an abundant season.
+By knowing what birds need throughout the summer, birders can attract even more species to their yards all season long.

 How to Attract Birds in Summer

 Whether summer is just beginning or has already heated up, any backyard birder can be successful attracting birds in summer if they meet birds' critical needs for survival.

 During summer, wild birds have many natural food sources to take advantage of.
 Providing landscaping that can feed birds with fruits, berries, and insects is a great way to make those natural food sources work for attracting birds.
 Furthermore, that food will be even better if toxic pesticides are minimized.
 Summer birds will readily visit reliable, nutritious food sources at feeders as well, particularly when parent birds are stretched to fill their hungry hatchlings' bills.
 Black oil sunflower seed, nuts, mixed birdseed, no-melt suet varieties, nectar, jelly, and mealworms are some of the best food choices to offer birds during the hottest months.

 A fresh, clean water source is essential for healthy summer birds.
 As summer temperatures rise, smaller natural water sources such as puddles and creeks can easily dry up.
 Adding a bird bath, fountain, or pond to backyard landscaping can be a summer bird magnet.
 Moving water with drippers, misters, or wigglers will help keep the water cleaner and small splashes will announce the water to birds' keen hearing.
 Multiple water sources can make a yard even more attractive to birds, and clean baths will help keep summer birds refreshed and healthy.
 Bird baths come in many styles, sizes, and designs, giving them plenty of variety to enhance any backyard.